timhwang21/inline-knockout/README.md

 </content>
 ```

 To customize the element, change the settings at the start of `knockout-text.sass`.
+For example, see [Knockout Header](http://timhwang21.github.io/knockout-text/knockout-header.html).

 [screenshot]: images/screenshot.png